 Do I need a car to get around?

 Yes.
-A car makes it easy to reach beaches, trailheads, and small towns.
-Transit covers main towns but doesn’t reach most coastal areas.
+A car makes reaching beaches, trails, and small towns much easier.
+Transit connects major towns but not most coastal areas.

 Yes.
 Kids enjoy tide pools, beachcombing, wildlife viewing, and short forest hikes.
-Also, many beaches have flat, open areas that are great for simple outdoor play.
+In addition, many beaches have wide, flat areas for simple outdoor play.

 Is the Lost Coast worth visiting?